Asheq/close-buffers.vim/README.md

 This plug-in allows you to quickly `bdelete` several buffers at once.
 It is useful if you want to prune your buffer list or free up memory.

-It provides a single new command called `Bdelete` that takes a single parameter describing which buffers to `bdelete`.
-See the list of possible parameters [below](#commands).
+It provides a command called `Bdelete` that takes a single parameter specifying which buffers to `bdelete`.
+See the list of possible parameters below.

 ## Demo Video